devcrack/mail_phone_validator/README.md

 }
 ```

-Now each time that we recieve a new email our API recieve a a POST Request with a a default payload.
+Now each time that we recieve a new email our API recieve a a POST Request from PUB/SUB Topic with a a default payload.

 ### Processing the incoming mails